Uterus: Position

 The uterus is located in the middle of the pelvic cavity, in the frontal plane (due to the broad ligament of the uterus).
 The fundus does not extend above the linea terminalis, while the vaginal part of the cervix does not extend below the interspinal line.
 The uterus is mobile and moves posteriorly under the pressure of a full bladder, or anteriorly under the pressure of a full rectum.
 If both are full, it moves upwards.
 Increased intra-abdominal pressure pushes it downwards.
-The mobility is conferred to it by a musculo-fibrous apparatus that consists of suspensory and sustentacular parts.
+The mobility is conferred to it by a musculofibrous apparatus that consists of suspensory and sustentacular parts.
 Under normal circumstances, the suspensory part keeps the uterus in anteflexion and anteversion (in 90% of women) and keeps it "floating" in the pelvis.
 The meanings of these terms are described below: